Consumer Information

 *(women, transgender, genderqueer, agender, and/or nonbinary, etc.)

-• Olin has the very unusual federal student loan default rate of 0%.
+• Olin maintains a federal student loan default rate of less than 1%.

 There are a few other policies that Olin is required to disclose, which are the following: